ihunter2839/Organized/states/california/information.md

 [Senate Bill](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180SB1421)

 Senate Bill 1421 give the public the right to three categories of police records:
-+Records that involve use of force that resulted in serious injury or death or where officers discharged their weapons
++ Records that involve use of force that resulted in serious injury or death or where officers discharged their weapons
-+Records from incidents where the agency found the officer had committed sexual assult +Records from incidents where the agency found that the officer had behaved dishonestly at any point in the investigation
++ Records from incidents where the agency found the officer had committed sexual assult
++ Records from incidents where the agency found that the officer had behaved dishonestly at any point in the investigation